 Unengaged (1 Year)

-Your 1-year Unengaged segment will contain the least engaged contacts in your Klaviyo account.
+Your 1-year unengaged segment will contain the least engaged contacts in your account.
 Because one of the conditions of the segment is that someone's profile is at least 52 weeks (1 year) old, you shouldn't expect anyone to populate in this segment until you've been using Klaviyo for at least a year.

 The other conditions in this segment ensure that members have received at least ten emails, but haven't opened or clicked any of them.
 This gives contacts the opportunity to engage with your emails before filtering them into this segment.